Statutory guidance

 The Regulations impose financial sanctions through a targeted asset freeze on designated persons and prohibitions on making funds or economic resources available.
 This involves the freezing of funds and economic resources (non-monetary assets, such as property or vehicles) of designated persons and ensuring that funds and economic resources are not made available to or for the benefit of designated persons, either directly or indirectly.

-In addition, the Regulations impose a partial asset freeze in respect of two Libyan entities, prohibiting persons (including the entities) from dealing with “relevant funds or economic resources”, being those owned, held or controlled by those entities and located outside of Libya immediately before 17 September 2011, and certain other related funds.
+In addition, the Regulations impose a partial asset freeze in respect of two Libyan entities, prohibiting persons (including the entities) from dealing with ‘relevant funds or economic resources’, being those owned, held or controlled by those entities and located outside of Libya immediately before 17 September 2011, and certain other related funds.
 More information on this prohibition can be found in the accompanying Libya financial sanctions guidance.

 The Regulations prohibit persons entering into any financial transactions relating to Libyan oil aboard a UN designated ship.
 This includes the purchase, or sale, or use as credit and the taking out of transport insurance in respect of it.

-OFSI is the authority responsible for implementing the UK’s financial sanctions on behalf of HM Treasury.
+The Office of Financial Sanctions Implementation (OFSI) is the authority responsible for implementing the UK’s financial sanctions on behalf of HM Treasury.
 OFSI helps to ensure that financial sanctions are properly understood, implemented and enforced in the UK.
-Further information on how OFSI implements financial sanctions can be found on the OFSI pages of GOV.UK.
+See more about how OFSI implements financial sanctions.

-1.3 Trade sanctions
+1.4 Trade sanctions

 The Regulations impose trade prohibitions relating to: